StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/months_add.md

 - `expr1`: the start time.
 It must be of the DATETIME or DATE type.

 - `expr2`: the added month.
-It must be INT type, it could be greater or less than zero.
+It must be INT type, it could be greater, equal or less than zero.

 ## Return value

 Returns a DATETIME value.

-NULL is returned if the date does not exist, for example, 2022-02-29.

 ## Examples